dqops/dqo/docs/checks/column/strings/string-length-above-max-length-count.md

 ## **monthly string length above max length count**

 **Check description**
-The check counts those strings with length above those provided by the user in the column.
+The check counts those strings with length above the one provided by the user in a column.
 Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|